Nick Cannon discography

-The discography of Nick Cannon, an American rapper, comedian, and actor, consists of two studio albums, a compilation album, a comedy album, two mixtapes, and seventeen singles.
+The discography of Nick Cannon, an American rapper, comedian, and actor, consists of five studio albums, a compilation album, a comedy album, two mixtapes, and 17 singles.
 His self-titled debut studio album, Nick Cannon, was released on December 9, 2003, via Jive Records.
 Upon its release, the album has peaked at number 83 on the US Billboard 200 and number 15 on the Top R&B/Hip-Hop Albums, in which has sold over 200,000 certified units.
 His second studio album, White People Party Music, was released on April 1, 2014, via N'Credible Entertainment.
 Upon its release, the album has failed to emulate similar success of its predecessor by not entering charts.

+From 2018 to 2022, Cannon would release three more albums: Calling All Models: The Prequel on June 1, 2018, The Miseducation of the Negro You Love to Hate on January 13, 2020 and The Explicit Tape: Raw & B on May 20, 2022.

 Cannon's comedy album, Mr. Showbiz, was released on May 14, 2011, via New Wave Dynamics and has charted on the Top Comedy Albums chart at 3rd and the Top R&B/Hip-Hop Albums at 66th.
 His following mixtape, Child of the Corn, failed to chart in any country while his most recent mixtape The Gospel of Ike Turn Up: My Side of the Story, was released on November 16, 2016.
 His debut album spawned two singles, "Feelin' Freaky" and "Gigolo", that had charted on the national chart of the United States, which is the Billboard Hot 100, at 92nd and 24th, respectively.